×

 When we asked expats and global nomads about the quality of medical care in Guatemala, they replied:

 "There are new emergency medical facilities in Antigua.
 Get catastrophic Insurance for private hospitals if needed.
-Local regular care is very inexpensive - you can still go home to see your doctors at home if you desire," said one expat.
+Local regular care is very inexpensive - you can still go home to see your doctors at home if you desire," commented one expat living in Guatemala.

 View More Answers